 The Solution: a price change to avoid unprofitable services

-So I decided that we needed to introduce a minimum service charge. $100 month per service that we were running.
-It was a stab in the dark at how much it took us to process it, track, reconcile, troubleshoot any of the IT issues, so on and so forth.
-It was also, in the scale of things, an affordable amount compared to our competitors.
+So we decided to introduce a minimum service charge. $100 month per service that we were running.
+The number was a stab in the dark at how much it took us to process and track payments, troubleshoot IT issues, and so on.
+It was almost certainly an underestimate.
+But it was a big change for us and our clients.
+And it was an affordable amount compared to our competitors.

-My Head of Sales was really unhappy when I wanted to introduce the minimum charge.
+My Head of Sales was really unhappy about this minimum charge.
 He was afraid that everybody would leave.
-But I was General Manager and we needed to cover our costs.
-So I over-rode him.
+But we needed to cover our costs.
+So I over-rode his objections.

 The Process: communication and negotiation